ramirovazq/vial-incidents-cdmx-c5/README.md

 ### 7.2 Necessary to add next 2 flows in Kestra

 - 01_gcp_kv: this ones are necessary to connect with BigQuery

+Next is not obligatory.
+Instead use terraform to create bucket and dataset in BigQuery.

 - 02_gcp_create_bucket_and_dataset : will create bucket and dataset in BigQuery

 In a new terminal run next command to add flow **01_gcp_kv** to your kestra running in local